jdrichardsappacad/AppAcademy-Online-Onboarding-Instruction-Guide/ModuleInstructor/README.md

 ### Kahoot End of Week

 While it is not a requirement, creating and running a kahoot is a fun way to engage your class at the end of the week.
 There may already be pre-existing kahoots, or you can create your own on the a/A [Kahoot Account][kahoot-account].
-If you don't know what a kahoot is you can familiarize yourself with it [here][what-is-kahoot]
+If you don't know what a kahoot is you can familiarize yourself with it [here][what-is-kahoot].

 ### How To Manage the Questions Channel